38th National Film Awards: Silver Lotus Award

+Citation: For the excellent nucleus of an idea, building an emotional bridge between a family and a tree.

 Best Writing on Cinema

 The awards aim at encouraging study and appreciation of cinema as an art form and dissemination of information and critical appreciation of this art-form through publication of books, articles, reviews etc.

 Juries

 A committee headed by Amita Malik was appointed to evaluate the writing on Indian cinema.
 Following were the jury members: